 Biographical Note

 Matthew Sangster is Senior Lecturer in Romantic Studies, Fantasy, and Cultural History at the University of Glasgow.
 His book Living as an Author in the Romantic Period was published by Palgrave in 2021.
-He is currently working on edited collections on institutions and on the 1820s (with Jon Mee) and has recently published on William Hunter’s library, Robert Southey’s encounters with London, and reading in Enlightenment Glasgow.
+He is currently working with John Mee on edited collections on institutions and on the 1820sand has recently published on William Hunter’s library, Robert Southey’s encounters with London, and reading in Enlightenment Glasgow.
 Forthcoming work includes a database of the Royal Literary Fund Archive, data-driven explorations of eighteenth-century library borrowing records, a chapter on Romantic metropolitanism, and an essay on the ethical and imaginative potential of fantastical cities.

 Introduction: David Bowie and Romanticism’s Wild Mutations

 “Poetry makes nothing happen,” W.H.
 Auden contends in his elegy “In Memory of W.B.
 Yeats.”
 However, he goes on to write that nevertheless “it survives, / A way of happening, a mouth” (246).
 This collection is concerned with the ways in which the clusters of ideas awkwardly bundled together under the heading of Romanticism survive as ways of happening in the twentieth and twenty-first centuries, albeit in forms necessarily “modified in the guts of the living” (245).
 Our prisms for examining the ongoing currency of Romantic conceptions are the works, performances, and legacies of David Bowie.
 We argue that many of Bowie’s manifestations engage in meaningful creative and critical conversations with assumptions that originally crystallized in Romantic-period discourses and forms.
 Specifically, the five essays that follow explore ideas relating to space, childhood, identity, artistry, and the image of freedom: all key Romantic concerns that continue to resonate in Bowie and his works.
-In discussing how Bowie’s music, personae, and cultural presences engage with late-eighteenth- and early-nineteenth-century thoughts and artworlds, this volume traces a variety of different forms of remediation, including reflection, diffusion, resistance, amplification, and transfiguration.
+In discussing how Bowie’s music, personae, and cultural presences engage with late-eighteenth and early-nineteenth-century thoughts and artworlds, this volume traces a variety of different forms of remediation, including reflection, diffusion, resistance, amplification, and transfiguration.
 Bowie is far from being straightforwardly a Romantic artist, but the very complexities of his relationships with Romanticism make him a more revealing lens through which to explore the pervasiveness, richness, and predicaments of our Romantic inheritances.
 As Auden does for poetry, we would wish to reject a straightforwardly functional vision of Romanticism as a form of action in the present in favour of seeing it as a series of modalities that inventive interpreters like Bowie have been able to extend, nuance, transform, and—in some circumstances—shuck off.